 Australian Network Operators Group.
 AusNOG is a community of network operators who work in ISPs, content providers, or other areas of the online industry in Australia.
 See the NOGs page for more information about NOGs.

 An AS is a group of IP networks run by one or more network operators with a single clearly defined routing policy.

 Autonomous System Number (ASN or AS number)

-ASNs are globally unique identifiers for Autonomous Systems and are used as identifiers to allow the ASes to exchange dynamic routing information.
-An Autonomous system (AS) is a group of IP networks having a single clearly defined routing policy run by one or more network operators
+ASNs are globally unique identifiers for Autonomous Systems (ASes) and are used as identifiers to allow the ASes to exchange dynamic routing information.

 These IPv6 addresses are reserved for use in documentation.
 They should not be used as source or destination addresses.

-The Border Gateway Protocol is the routing protocol used to exchange routing information across the Internet.
+The Border Gateway Protocol (BGP) is the routing protocol used to exchange routing information across the Internet.
 BGP allows ISPs to connect to each other and for end users to connect to more than one ISP.
-BGP is the only protocol that is designed to deal with a network of the Internet’s size and deal well with having multiple connections to unrelated routing domains
+BGP is the only protocol that is designed to deal with a network of the Internet’s size, and deal well with having multiple connections to unrelated routing domains.

 The Recursive Resolver’s cache is its memory where the answers for recent queries are stored.
 If the answer to a query is on the Recursive Resolver’s cache, the Recursive Resolver will not query any other server, but will give out the stored answer.

 E.164 Country Code (as specified in ITU-T Recommendation E.164).